sutori-project/sutori-studio/README.md

-# sutori-studio
+# Sutori Studio

-Create beautiful interactive stories using Sutori formatted XML.
+An IDE for creating beautiful interactive stories powered by [sutori-game-js](https://github.com/kodaloid/sutori-game-js).

 ## License

-not yet decided.
+This project uses the MIT license.